Frequently Asked Questions

 Then how do the bills get paid?
 The Jesse and Julie Rasch Foundation provided the critical start-up seed money and expertise to get us off the ground, but now NutritionFacts.org runs strictly on the Wikipedia model of accepting donations from users who appreciate the content.
 We reach so many millions of people that if even 1 in 1,000 make a small contribution we will be able to continue to thrive.
 If you feel like NutritionFacts.org has enriched your life, please consider supporting us by making a tax-deductible one-time or monthly donation.

 Our second favorite question!
-You can make a tax-deductible donation to NutritionFacts.org using a credit card, Bitcoin, or by sending a check to “NutritionFacts.org” c/o Michael Greger, P.O.
+You can make a tax-deductible donation to NutritionFacts.org using a credit card, debit card, PayPal, or ACH, or by sending a check to "NutritionFacts.org" c/o Michael Greger, P.O.
 Box 11400., Takoma Park, MD 20913.

-Some companies “match” their employees’ charitable contributions.
+Some companies "match" their employees’ charitable contributions.
 For example, if you donate $50 to NutritionFacts.org, your employer may donate an additional amount—some even double the amount of a personal contribution.
-Your $50 becomes $150 to support educating millions about eradicating dietary diseases.
+Your $50 becomes $100 to support educating millions about eradicating dietary diseases.
 Some companies provide the guidelines and forms to fill out online, or you can check with your Human Resources office.
 Some companies even match the contributions of retirees and employees’ spouses.
 It’s worth checking out!
+Federal Employees can donate using our CFC Code: 26461

 Our favorite question!
 NutritionFacts.org used to be run entirely by volunteers.
-Thanks to the support of many kind and generous souls, we now have seven full-time staff, but continue to rely heavily on volunteers.
-If you’d like to help out, please take a look at our current volunteer opportunities.
+Thanks to the support of many kind and generous souls, we now have fourteen full-time staff, but continue to rely heavily on volunteers.
+If you’d like to help out, please take a look at our current volunteer opportunities and sign-up for our volunteer newsletter.

 Yes!
-Just click on the Transcript link next to each video.
+Just click on the View Transcript button below each video.

 Yes!
-Just click on the Sources Cited link next to each video.
+Just click on the Sources Cited button below each video.

 The intention of the comment section under each video and blog post is to allow all members to share their stories, questions, and feedback with others in a welcoming, engaging, and respectful environment.
-Off-topic comments are permitted, in hopes more experienced users may be able to point them to more relevant videos that may answer their questions.
-Vigorous debate of science is welcome so long as participants can disagree respectfully.
+Off-topic questions are permitted, in hopes more experienced users may be able to point them to more relevant videos that may answer their questions.
+Off-topic comments are not permitted.
+Vigorous debate is welcome so long as participants can disagree respectfully.
 Advertising products or services is not permitted.

 To make NutritionFacts.org a place where people feel comfortable posting without feeling attacked, we have no tolerance for ad hominem attacks or comments that are racist, misogynist, homophobic, vulgar, or otherwise inappropriate.
 We’ve gotten more sensitive to this after a physician who graciously donated his time to answer people’s questions stopped contributing because of negative comments.
 So please, for everyone’s benefit, help us foster a community of mutual respect.
 Enforcement of these rules is done to the best of our ability on a case-by-case basis.